Fort Dodge, Iowa: Theater

 Theater and musical theater are historically popular arts activities in Fort Dodge, with the community maintaining three independent theater organizations.
 Hawkeye Community Theatre puts on six full-length productions a year of varied genre.
 Comedia Musica Players is a civic musical theater troupe that produces an annual musical each fall.
 Stage Door Productions provides theater training and performance opportunities for middle school, high school, and college-aged students during the summer.
 It produces one small-cast (10 or fewer) play per year.

 The two local high schools and the community college produce a student-cast musical each Spring.
 The Fort Dodge Senior High School musical is the longest-running high school musical theater tradition in the United States, first produced in 1927.

 Historical structures

 Parks and recreation

 Oleson Park has woods and hiking trails.
-The town's recently restored band shell is located here.
+The city's recently restored band shell is located here.

+Matt Cosgrove River's Edge Discovery Center, 20 N 1st Street, Fort Dodge, had its grand opening in 2024.
+It is a hub for conservation and recreation in Webster County.
+A place that not only welcomes those who come to learn and play but also tells the story of the land and water that we enjoy.